 A: Keys to my success have been perseverance, continual improvement, and not being afraid to take novel challenges on.
 Perseverance taught me that the first “no” to a proposal or new idea is not an end point.
 It is just the beginning.
 It provides valuable feedback that you either need to improve what is being proposed or do a greater job of selling the idea.
 With continual improvement, I have embraced the idea that perfection is not the endpoint, but rather a life-long pursuit in all aspects of life.
 Taking on new challenges allows you to show others what you are capable of.
 Don’t wait for the ‘right’ opportunity; take the opportunity in front of you and strike while the iron is hot.

 Q: What’s next on your career to-do list?

 A: I hope to continue to grow as a leader but also teach others how they can become better leaders.
 Helping others achieve their potential has always been something that I have innately tried to do.
-Hanson and Hanson Education Group have allowed me to develop and uncover many skills and I hope to impart some of those lessons in a professional setting.
+Hanson and Hanson Education Group developed and uncovered many skills and I hope to impart some of those lessons.